Creating that Once-in-a-Lifetime Video Resume

-For all those who are not conversant with the concept of 'video resume' – it is an impactful form of resume which brings a job application to life.
-It is a once in a lifetime opportunity for the job questers to break the shackles and cross the peak points of their careers.
-Not to promote discouragement, but to communicate circumspection – failure to click the right method of creating this newest variety of resume may unfortunately present you as a laughingstock.
-So, beware!
+For all those who are not conversant with the concept of video resume—it is an impactful form of resume which brings a job application to life.
+It is a once-in-a-lifetime opportunity for job seekers to break the shackles and move toward reaching the peak of their career.
+Having said that, if you fail to use the right method to create a video resume, it may unfortunately present you as a laughing stock.
+So beware!

 Is it always worth hiring a resume service?